njhyuk/laravel-encryptable/README.md

 ### modify the Eloquent model to be applied.

-Use the `Njhyuk\LaravelEncryptable\Encryptable` trait and add your encryptable table columns.
+Use the `Njhyuk\LaravelEncryptable\Encryptable` trait and add columns to be encrypted.

 ```php
 <?php